alexjhetherington/footnotesforthefuture/content/guides-and-resources/ballistic-zen-custom-maps/index.md

 # Intro

-Version 1.5 of [Ballistic Zen]((https://store.steampowered.com/app/1966930/Ballistic_Zen/)) brings custom maps.
-Version 1.4 of [Ballistic Zen](https://store.steampowered.com/app/1966930/Ballistic_Zen/) previously brought custom lines.
+Guide is up-to-date as of *[Ballistic Zen]((https://store.steampowered.com/app/1966930/Ballistic_Zen/)) version 1.6.*

+Ballistic Zen Version 1.4 and above supports custom lines.
+Ballistic Zen Version 1.5 and up supports custom maps.
 This page will explain how to create and use both.

-Custom maps are not fully implemented yet.
-If you'd like me to work on them more, please buy the game on [steam](https://store.steampowered.com/app/1966930/Ballistic_Zen/), or chose to pay on [itch](https://footnotesforthefuture.itch.io/ballistic-zen).
-I would like to understand how much appetite for user generated content there is; if this release causes a spike in sales I will consider further development.

 **Custom maps** are built in Trenchbroom and currently support:

 * All textures that already exist in the game
+* Importing new textures
 * Collectables
 * Spawning the player (obviously!)
 * Custom lines
+* Trigger respawns (death zones)
+* Trigger set respawn points (respawn hubs)

 Custom maps do not currently support, in descending order of priority:

-* Importing new textures
-* Different visual styles for collectables
-* Custom respawn triggers
-* Custom spawn zones
 * Other entities (boost pads)
 * Pre-built lines (blue and white)
-* NPCs
 * Centralised hosting
+* In built models (trees)
+* Area blocking (player blocked from visiting an area until they have a given amount of respect)

+It is unlikely custom maps will ever support:
+* Custom models (please build everything in the editor)
+* Custom lighting (including modifying the skybox)

 **Custom Lines** are generated in game and the basic functionality is fully implemented.
 Further work required involves improved the management of lines (renaming, drafts, deleting, centralised hosting etc).

+If you'd like to encourage futher work on custom maps, please buy the game on [steam](https://store.steampowered.com/app/1966930/Ballistic_Zen/), or chose to pay on [itch](https://footnotesforthefuture.itch.io/ballistic-zen).

 # Custom Maps